Our weight loss program

 Revisional surgery

-At CMC, we have extensive experience caring for patients with a history of adjustable band placement, including those who developed band-related complications, experienced inadequate weight loss, or regained weight.
-We frequently treat patients with complications such as strictures, reflux, ulcers or fistulas.
-In some cases, patients who did not achieve satisfactory results from a sleeve gastrectomy may be candidates for revision to a different weight loss procedure.
+Revisional surgery may be an option if you have previously undergone weight loss surgery and experienced complications or insufficient long-term weight loss.
+If you've had adjustable band placement, we have extensive experience providing care for band-related complications, inadequate weight loss or regained weight.
+We frequently treat complications such as strictures, reflux, ulcers or fistulas.
+In some cases, if you did not achieve satisfactory results from a sleeve gastrectomy, you may be a candidate for revision to a different weight loss procedure.

 Comprehensive weight loss services